nestauk/sg_covid_impact/reports/technical_report/4_results.md

 *Clackmannanshire* is the only Council area tweeting a lot about "open" during the first lockdown, though this is a small number of tweets.

 <div class=altair s3_path="tweet_terms_stack_region.json" static_path="tweet_terms_stack_region.png" id="fig:tweet_terms_stack_region">
-Proportion of a weeks tweets mentioning a term by Council area
+Proportion of a week's tweets mentioning a term by Council area
 </div>